-Encoding Given an RPM problem, the system begins by comparing shapes across all figures in the problem, creating a shape equivalency class for each shape.
+Encoding The choice of when to compare shapes and how to encode the results of that comparison is somewhat task-specific.
+Given an RPM problem, our system begins by comparing shapes across all figures in the problem, creating a shape equivalency class for each shape.
 Membership in this equivalence class is used as an attribute that is encoded for every member of that class.
 For example, all rectangles in a sketched problem would be placed in the same shape class.
 (The attribute used is arbitrary, having no meaning outside that problem.)
 This enables objects to be aligned based on having similar shapes.

 Transformations (i.e., rotations, reflections, and scale changes) are computed when images are compared.
 In RPM, this includes comparing two entries in the matrix or an entry with a possible answer.
-When comparing two entities, it begins by iterating over all shape equivalency classes.
+When comparing two images, the system begins by iterating over all shape equivalency classes.
 For each class, it selects the first instance of that class it finds and uses it as a reference shape.
-It compares all other instances of the class in both entries to the reference shape to identify any transformations.
-All transformations are included in the representation of the appropriate entry as an attribute of that object.
+It compares all other instances of the class in both images to the reference shape to identify transformations.
+All transformations are included in the representation of the appropriate image as an attribute of that object.
 This process is performed on edges which are stand-alone entities, as well as closed shapes.
 Firstly, all such edges are assigned to one of the following shape classes: CurvedEdge and StraightEdge.
-Then, one straight edge is chosen as a reference, and all other edges are compared to its orientation and length.
+Then, one straight edge is chosen as a reference, and all other straight edges are compared to its orientation and length.